 Time Tracking | ✓ | With QuickBooks Time integration |

-While both offer powerful mobile apps, NetSuite excels in this category with its more extensive user interface (UI) that features KPIs and strong report customization options.
+I found that this category was too close to call, so I declared it a tie.
+While both offer powerful mobile apps, NetSuite’s stands out with its more extensive UI that features KPIs and strong report customization options.
 It also has easy expense reporting, call logging, and time tracking.
-Available for both iOS and Android, it’s designed with key workflows and support push notifications for time-sensitive actions.
-It even provides instant access to saved searches and the ability to customize reports by adding fields, grouping levels, and customizing formulas.
+Available for both iOS and Android, it is designed with key workflows and supports push notifications for time-sensitive actions.

-QuickBooks Online also offers a robust mobile app for both iOS and Android users, with the ability to record expenses, invoice customers, enter transitions, and send reports.
+QuickBooks, on the other hand, allows busy DIY owners to invoice and record payments while on the go.
+It also offers a robust mobile app for both iOS and Android users, with the ability to record expenses, invoice customers, enter transitions, and send reports.
 It even turns your phone into a receipt scanner, which will record the billable expense in your books and attach your receipt to the invoice for reimbursement.
 If you’re an Android user, you can send an invoice via WhatsApp—and when a customer views or pays it, you’ll receive an instant notification.

 24/7 Support | ✓ | ✕ |